Common SSL Issues and How to Resolve Them

 How to Resolve:

-- Ensure your SSL certificate is issued by a trusted CA, such as DigiCert, Let’s Encrypt, or GlobalSign.
+- Ensure your SSL certificate is issued by a reputable CA, such as DigiCert, Let’s Encrypt, or GlobalSign.

-- Regularly monitor your SSL certificate’s expiration date and renew it before it expires.
+- Regularly check the expiration date of your SSL certificate and renew it before it expires.

 2. Mixed Content Warnings